-The microphone plugs into the Companion's green socket (as shown in Figure 4).
+The microphone plugs into the Companion's green socket (as shown in Figure 5).
 Place the microphone near to where the user rests their head - this is especially important if the monitor is being used in a noisy environment.

-The function is active as soon as the microphone is plugged in and the unit is switched on.
+The function is activated automatically as soon as the microphone lead is plugged into the socket.